kinecosystem/partners-docs/docs/server_jwt_service.md

 hide_title: true
 ---

-# Kin ecosystem JWT service
+# Kin Ecosystem JWT Service

 A helper tool to create/sign [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token).
 Tokens are needed, in some cases, when interacting with our [marketplace server](https://github.com/kinfoundation/marketplace-server), and as a result of that, the tokens are also needed when working with our SDKs.

 In order to make the first integration with our SDKs simpler we supply this service, which can easily be installed and used by anyone who wants to try integrating Kin into their app.

+> **NOTE:** This service is provided as an example.
+If you use the service we recommend securing it behind a user authentication proxy.
+You should *NOT* leave this endpoint public!

 ### Keys
 The repo contains private/public RSA keys and private/public stellar keys.
 These keys are for testing porpuses only.

 ### Install